elastic/connectors/docs/reference/box.md

 1. Register a new app in the [Box dev console](https://app.box.com/developers/console) with custom App and select User authentication (OAuth 2.0).

+2. Add the URL of the web page in **Redirect URIs**, which is accessible by you.

-2. Check "Write all files and folders stored in Box" in Application Scopes.
+3. Check "Write all files and folders stored in Box" in Application Scopes.

-3. Once the app is created, **Client ID** and **Client secret** values are available in the configuration tab.
+4. Once the app is created, **Client ID** and **Client secret** values are available in the configuration tab.
 Keep these handy.

 #### Generate a refresh Token